software-students-fall2022/containerized-app-exercise-team1/README.md

 ## Run the ML Client

 Look at [README.md](./machine-learning-client) file.

+## Game Play Explained

+Each rock paper scissor game between the user and the computer contains five non-tie valid rounds. <br>

+Each time the user runs the machine learning client, the camera will be turned on, and one single game consisting of 5 non-tie valid rounds will be played. <br>

+In each round, the user will make gestures in front of the camera.
+When the countdown time is up, the gesture the user is showing will be captured, while what the computer plays will be shown on screen. <br>

+Once 5 non-tie valid rounds are played, the ML client will shut down.
+If you want to play another game, just run the ML client again. <br>

 # Test the app locally
 * Look at [README.md](./machine-learning-client/tests) file for steps to test the machine-learning-client.